 Firstly have fun choosing your fabric, the type of fabric and interfacing you choose will make a real difference to the shape of the finished zippered pouch.
 An upholstery or curtain fabric will give a much stronger shaped pouch to quilting cotton, the other big factor in the overall finished bag is the interfacing.
 In this tutorial, I have used heavyweight iron-on interfacing.

-If you are contemplating the right stabilizer to use check out my video where I demonstrate the same bag with lightweight interfacing, fusible fleece and decovil light.
+If you are contemplating the right stabilizer to use check out my video where I demonstrate the same zipper pouch bag with lightweight interfacing, fusible fleece and decovil light.

 This zippered pouch with flat bottom features zip tabs.

-You may find my zippered pouch tutorial flat bottom video helpful.
+For this beginner project, you may find my simple zip pouch video helpful.